178 Belisana

-Belisana (minor planet designation: 178 Belisana) is a stony background asteroid from the inner regions of the asteroid belt, approximately 38 km in diameter.
+178 Belisana is a stony background asteroid from the inner regions of the asteroid belt, approximately 38 km in diameter.
 It was discovered on 6 November 1877, by Austrian astronomer Johann Palisa at the Austrian Naval Observatory in today's Croatia.
 The S-type asteroid has a rotation period of 12.32 hours and a rather spherical shape.
 It was named after the Celtic goddess Belisama (Belisana).

 Orbit and classification

 Belisana is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the inner main-belt at a distance of 2.4–2.6 AU once every 3 years and 10 months (1,409 days; semi-major axis of 2.46 AU).
 Its orbit has an eccentricity of 0.04 and an inclination of 2° with respect to the ecliptic.

 Physical characteristics

 Belisana has been characterized as a common, stony S-type asteroid in both the Tholen and SMASS classification.